multani/gcp-changelog/content/gemini-code-assist/index.md

 Numerous performance and stability improvements have been made to the Gemini Code Assist extension, further reducing extension crashes and related adverse functional events.

-### Edit a prior prompt in VS Code

-You can [edit a prior prompt](https://cloud.google.com/gemini/docs/codeassist/chat-gemini#edit_a_prior_prompt) in Gemini Code Assist and receive a regenerated response based on your edited prompt.

 ---
 ## 2025-09-10